Saturday, 30 June 2018

 17th June 2018.

-This Sri Maruleshwara Shiva temple is one of the Shiva temples of Panchalinga Temples in and around of Talakad.
-Sri Pataleshwara / Pataleshwar Temple, Maruleshwara Temple and Vaidyanatheshwara Temples are near to each other and Arkeshwara temple and Mallikarjuna temples are out side Talakad.
-We had visited the three Shiva temples out of 5 Shiva Temples in Talakadu.
-These three temples are once under sand dunes.
-Excavated by the Archaeological Survey of India ( ASI) during 1970s and protective walls are also constructed around the temple.
-This may be due change of direction of Kaveri River or due to flood.
-But there is a local legend behind this phenomena.
+This Sri Maruleshwara Shiva temple is one of the Shiva temples of Panchalinga Temples in and around Talakad.
+Sri Pataleshwara/ Pataleshwar Temple, Maruleshwara Temple, and Vaidyanatheshwara Temples are near each other and Arkeshwara Temple and Mallikarjuna temples are outside Talakad.
+We visited the three Shiva temples out of 5 Shiva Temples in Talakadu.
+These three temples were once under sand dunes.
+Excavated by the Archaeological Survey of India (ASI) during the 1970s protective walls are also constructed around the temple.
+This may be due change of direction of the Kaveri River or due to a flood.
+But there is a local legend behind this phenomenon.

 Some of the important details are…

-This temple is also facing east of about 20 feet below the ground level with protective walls.
-A Hero stone and half buried statues are out side the sanctum.
+This temple faces east about 20 feet below the ground level with protective walls.
+A Hero stone and half-buried statues are outside the sanctum.
 It was believed that the moolavar Shiv linga was installed and worshiped by Brahma.
-Moolavar Maruleshwara is little large made out of sand stone also called as Saikateshwara ( Sand ). ( Maralu in kannada means sand ).
+Moolavar Maruleshwara is a little large made out of sandstone also called Saikateshwara (Sand).
+(Maralu in Kannada means sand).
 Gangas period murtis of Maheswarar, Vishnu, Ambiga, Pickshadanar, Durgai, Murugan/ Kartikeya, Surya, and Vinayagar are in the artha mandapam.

 ARCHITECTURE

 The sanctum sanctorum consists of sanctum, antarala and Artha mandapam.
-The sanctum plinth has jagathi, kumuda, gala and mahapatti makes the plinth as padabandha adhisthana.
-The vimana above the sanctum was built during recent years.
+The sanctum plinth has jagathi, kumuda, gala, and mahapatti making the plinth padabandha adhisthana.
+The vimana above the sanctum was built in recent years.

 HISTORY AND INSCRIPTIONS